AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Robustness/MultiStatementLines/tc.rst

-**multiple statements located on the same source line**

-Check that multiple statements located on the same source line are handled properly.
+**Exercise multiple statements, some conditional, located on the same source line**

-Exercise cases with both unconditional and conditional statements on a single source line.